(known in Japan as Quinty

 - Everything's Better with Spinning: Spinning tiles allow you to crash into and destroy enemies without suffering Collision Damage or having to push them into a wall.
 The ballerina dolls also attack by spinning.
 If attacked and destroyed while they spin in place, you can earn an easy extra life.

-- Game-Breaking Bug: You can crash the game completely and glitch out the characters if you flip the block to your right on the "fat guy" level boss fight right before the girl jumps up and throws magic at you.
+- Game-Breaking Bug: You can crash the game completely and glitch out the characters if you flip the block to your right on the Sumo level boss fight right before the witch jumps up and throws magic at you.
 The sprites turn into mutated combinations of your arm sprite.

 - The Heavy: The witch has a right-hand man who steals the princess away when you clear the clone dollhouse.
 You eventually get to fight him three times.